-In this article we will be carving pumpkins and baking some scrumptious and not so spooky Halloween treats: pumpkin seed cookies and pumpkin spice cupcakes.
+In this article we will be carving pumpkin.
+For pumpkin soup, check out this pumpkin recipe.
 You can find the easy pumpkin recipes below, but first we’ll start with the carving.

 The tradition of pumpkin carving is thought to have started in 19th century Ireland where they carved jack o’lanterns and spooky faces into turnips and pumpkins to ward off evil spirits.
 These vegetables were used due to the high availability during harvest time – pumpkins caught on because the carving pumpkin variety is much easier to carve and gives off a better glow as well as being larger than their turnip counterparts.

 To grow large carving pumpkins yourself, you’ll need to carefully prune and care for your pumpkin plant all year.
 We’ll be writing a great post on how to grow pumpkins soon, but the basics are: water, sunshine, space and pruning.
 To make a huge pumpkin you need to pick just 1 to grow per plant.
 Cut off the smaller pumpkins and guide the plant to focus on just growing that 1.
 Everyday you’ll need to prune the vine, ensuring all nutrients are being sent to that one pumpkin.
 Your efforts could be rewarded with a prize-winning pumpkin!
 Growing a large pumpkin variety is essential for pumpkin carving as well as careful care and nurturing.
 Check back here in May for our 2018 pumpkin planting blog!

 Jack o’Lantern Pumpkins – the traditional carving pumpkin that is normally orange but can come in a variety of different colours from white to stripy green.
 Their flesh is thin and easy to carve.